raDiaSmO/HackTheBoxUtils/Precious/Writeup.md

     (root) NOPASSWD: /usr/bin/ruby /opt/update_dependencies.rb
 ```

-By looking at the script, we can see that it will load a YAML file that we can provide:
+By looking at the script, we can see that it will load a YAML file that we can manipulate:
 ```rb
 # Compare installed dependencies with those specified in "dependencies.yml"
 require "yaml"